heldalex/heldalex/README.md

 🔍 Passionate about Artificial Intelligence, Data Science, Innovation and personal & professional development.

-🌱 Lifelong learner with an open and curious mindset, continuously improving his skills through internships, projects and professional experiences.
+🌱 Lifelong learner with an open and curious mindset, continuously improving through internships, projects and professional experiences.

 ---